Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Yangebup had a median taxpayer income of $53,382 and an average of $63,717 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This was below the national average, contrasting with Greater Perth's median income of $58,380 and average income of $78,020 in the same period.
-By September 2025, estimates based on a 14.2% Wage Price Index growth since financial year 2022 would be approximately $60,962 (median) and $72,765 (average).
-According to 2021 Census figures, incomes in Yangebup clustered around the 62nd percentile nationally.
-The income bracket of $1,500 - 2,999 captured 37.9% of the community (3,119 individuals), consistent with broader trends across regional levels showing 32.0% in the same category.
-After housing expenses, 85.2% of income remained for other expenses.
-The area's SEIFA income ranking placed it in the 5th decile.
+The Yangebup SA2 had a median taxpayer income of $53,382 and an average income of $63,717 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is slightly below the national average, with Greater Perth having a median income of $58,380 and an average income of $78,020 during the same period.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes for September 2025 would be approximately $60,962 (median) and $72,765 (average).
+As per 2021 Census figures, incomes in Yangebup cluster around the 61st percentile nationally.
+The income bracket of $1,500 - 2,999 captures 37.9% of the community (3,119 individuals), which is consistent with broader trends across regional levels showing 32.0% in the same category.
+After housing costs, 85.2% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income